RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### Pre/Post indication

-Always indicate whether an event is chronologically raised before or after the event it describes.
+Always indicate whether an event is chronologically raised before or after the event it is tied to.

-Either use prefixes `Before` and `After` or endings `...ing` and `...ed`.
+Either use prefixes `Before` and `After` or suffixes (as word endings) `...ing` and `...ed`.

 Correct: